-In 2012, Craig joined the School of Applied Sciences at Edinburgh Napier University as Lecturer and Principal Investigator and was appointed Research Leader in Biomedical Sciences in October 2016 and Associate Professor in August 2018.
-At Napier Craig's academic role focuses on both research and teaching of undergraduate and postgraduate degrees.
+In 2012, Craig joined the School of Applied Sciences at ENU as Lecturer and PI, was appointed Research Leader in Biomedical Sciences in October 2016 and promoted to Associate Professor in August 2018.
+At ENU Craig's academic role focuses on both research and teaching of undergraduate and postgraduate degrees.
 Research in Craig’s group is currently supported by funding from Crohn's in Childhood Research Association (CICRA) and the CSO and focusses on three main areas:

-1. Understanding the role of autophagy in Crohn’s disease.
+1. Understanding the role of autophagy in CD.

 2. Investigating the mechanism of action of drugs commonly used to treat patients with IBD.

-3. The role of antimicrobial peptides in IBD.
+3. The role of host defence peptides in IBD.

-The potential for translational research results from Craig's strong collaborative links with ongoing IBD research at the Royal Hospital for Sick Children, Edinburgh (Dr Paul Henderson, Consultant Paediatric Gastroenterologist) and Edinburgh University (Prof Jack Satsangi, Chair of Gastroenterology).
-Craig also has strong collaborative links at Napier University with Dr Peter Barlow investigating novel peptide based therapeutics for the treatment of IBD.
+The potential for translational research results from Craig's strong collaborative links with ongoing IBD research at the Royal Hospital for Sick Children, Edinburgh (Dr Paul Henderson, Consultant Paediatric Gastroenterologist) and University of Oxford (Prof Jack Satsangi, Consultant Physician).
+Craig also has strong collaborative links at ENU with Dr Peter Barlow investigating novel peptide based therapeutics for the treatment of IBD.